modellingcomputer142/THz-TDS/README.md

 - [PyTorch](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html)

 ## Files and Components
-`Extraction:`
+`Traditional_Extraction:`
 A class designed to treat experimental data in the time domain.
 Check notebook for usage example.
-`PINNs:`
+`Fresnel_model:`
 - `Model:` Classes and utility files for back-propagation driven fitting.
 - `data:` Contains two pulses through 3mm silicon, data from NR extraction on this experiment and an example of a sequential version of the back-propagation model.

 `Notebooks:` Shows the treatment of experimental data on the Si datasets, and uses an NR numerical fit to find n and k.

 `Transfer Matrix Methods:` Uses Transfer matrix methods to simulate time domain pulses for media with multiple layers of different materials and thicknesses.
+Optimized code can now run extractions in roughly 1 second for benchark cases.
+Has an extra Bayesian optimization method for accelleration and to prevent vanishing gradients (non-convergence from poor initial guesses).

 ## Getting Started